- 100% response rate

 I play a wide variety of traditional Chinese music instruments, mostly plucked-string.
 I enjoy listening to Chinese orchestral and instrumental music -- Western classical music tends to put me to sleep, unfortunately.
 I also write rearrangements, the best effort so far is this one: http://v.youku.com/v_show/id_XMTg4ODI0Mjc2.html

 I also love musicals and my favourites are Miss Saigon, Evita and Les Miserables.
-Since I live in Asia, I've only been able to see a few musicals live, namely Miss Saigon (Singapore), Forbidden City (Singapore), Phantom of the Opera (Shanghai), Starlight Express (Hong Kong), Lion King (Sydney) and the latest addition is Evita (the "revival" version, in Austin).
+Since I live in Asia, I've only been able to see a few musicals live, namely Miss Saigon (Singapore), Forbidden City (Singapore), Phantom of the Opera (Shanghai), Starlight Express (Hong Kong), Lion King (Sydney) and the latest addition is Evita (the "revival" version, Austin).
 Now I'm really really waiting to see Les Miserables!

 As a spin-off, I also really enjoy listening to the fantastic voice of Sarah Brightman.
 Favourites among her songs include La Pasione and A Question of Honour.
+I've been to her concerts twice, both in Shanghai.

 I also like some Chinese pop songs, though perhaps a bit outdated - I mostly stopped listening by 2009.
 I like going to karaoke, if you're interested we could always try to get enough people to go together.